OctopusDeploy/docs/docs/operations-runbooks/runbook-examples/routine/installing-software-chocolatey.md

 }
 ```

-The script will run the `choco install` command if the `dotnetfx` package isn’t installed already.
+The script will run the `choco install` command if the `dotnetfx` package isn’t already installed.

 ### .NET Core

 To install .NET Core, we use the `dotnetcore` Chocolatey package.

-To add this to a Runbook:
+To add this to a runbook:

 1. Click **Script**, and then select the **Run a Script** step.
 1. Give the step a name.